 Starting in April 2024 we opened the Grasmere Whisky Founders Club – and it has sold out already, for all three years of initial production.

-Grasmere Distillery exists to explore the flavours of malted barley, as they are expressed in single malt whisky.
+No sherry casks, and no bourbon casks!
+Grasmere Distillery exists to explore something different: the flavours of malted barley itself, rather than how this mixes with the flavours of sweet Spanish wine, or American sweetcorn liquor.
+We want to make a single malt whisky that tastes just of the barley.
 We are a grain-to-glass, experimental, tiny, craft, English distillery, making the drinks that we love from scratch.
 Our finished output of English single malt will be 1,000 numbered bottles per year, launching in late 2027.

 We believe that incredible whisky starts with the beer.
 The beer is where it all begins.
 Whether it is the huge colour spectrum of heritage malted barley, to the mash temperature and grist / wort ratio, to the yeast type and the fermentation itself – including whether under co2 pressure or with the use of sour bacteria, the original beer is hugely important for the complex flavours of the final whisky.

-For us, our favourite beer for single malt is a black sour mash, very lightly peated, fermented under 20m of pressure.
+For us, our favourite beer for single malt is a black sour mash, lightly peated.
 We co-pitch English ale yeasts, for clean and fruity esters.
 This is the backbone of our house expression.

 You can pre-order our first release from our online shop, coming out in late 2027, of 1,000 numbered bottles.